 Suggest to them at some point to subscribe to your bot.
 Just see to that your messages are actually useful.

 Skyscanner finds cheap flights and sends them by subscription

 And remember to read the bot’s parts aloud after you’ve completed the script to see if they sound natural (this is especially important for voice apps)!

 Now all you’ve got to do is wait for the developers to do their magic.

 So take a day off, order a bunch of mojitos, and lie in the sun until your skin looks like an overdone turkey.
 By the time you’re out of the hospital, the coding wizards have hopefully brought your conversational chatbot to life.

 But remember, creating a fun and engaging CUI is not a one-off task.
 It’s a long and winding path to perfection.
 You should improve your bot after you’ve launched it!

 Employ analytics, look for the drop-off points, run A/B tests.
-And if you ever feel lost on your way, know that MindK is always there to help you.
-Just ask your questions in the comments below or contact us directly.
+And if you ever feel lost on your way, you always can contact us directly.

 Further reading: how to craft an unforgettable chatbot experience.